 Biographies 2026

-Keynote Speaker Address: Zoryana Pshyk
+Keynote Speaker: Zoryana Pshyk

 Zoryana Pshyk is an adult educator, facilitator, researcher, and community practitioner.
 Zoryana was born in Ukraine and has been living in Ireland for the past twenty years and holds both citizenships.
 Her work is grounded in the belief that education can become a space where people reclaim their voice, dignity, agency, and the possibility of acting together to change the world.
-Drawing from her own lived experience of migration and her experience of the Irish direct provision system, alongside years of working with asylum seekers, refugee, and marginalised communities, her practice explores how we as educators can help people to unlearn oppression, and move beyond systems of survival, and towards solidarity and collective transformation.
+Drawing from her own lived experience of migration and her experience of the Irish direct provision system, alongside years of working with asylum seekers, refugees, and marginalised communities, her practice explores how we as educators can help people to unlearn oppression, and move beyond systems of survival, and towards solidarity and collective transformation.
 Find out more here

 Sally Hayden